StanfordLegion/legion/README.md

 We have only tested Legion running on Linux based systems.
 An implementation of the POSIX threads library is required for running all Legion applications.
-For running applications on clusters and GPUs, we require at least CUDA 4.2 and and installation of GASNET.
+For running applications on clusters and GPUs, we require at least CUDA 4.2 and and an installation of GASNET.
 Verify that the correct locations of these installations are set in 'runtime/runtime.mk'.
 At least Python 2.4 is required to run the 'legion_spy' debugging tool.